 "Controlling is a range of acts designed to make a person subordinate or dependent on them and coercive is a pattern of acts which is used to harm or frighten the victim, involving humiliation and threats."

-Stephanie Challis, senior independent domestic violence advisor for the Northamptonshire Sunflower Centre said: "When people get older they become victims of different kinds of domestic abuse.
-The story which stuck in my mind is that ‘he used to assault me now he controls his medication’.
+Stephanie Challis, a senior independent domestic violence advisor for the Northamptonshire Sunflower Centre said her cases are surprisingly wide-ranging : "When people get older they become victims of different kinds of domestic abuse.
+The story which stuck in my mind is the woman who told me, ‘He used to assault me, now he controls my medication’.

 "He stepped over her and left her.
 She went to bed, and managed to get herself in her bedroom and had a prearranged phone call with her child.
 She said 'I think I’m hurt'.
 The child rang the police.
 I picked up the phone that day and spoke to the child.